A guide to Moraine Lake history, information, location, parking, and activities at the most photographed lake in Canada.

 A Worthy Destination

-If arriving before sunrise by 5am to get a parking stall is not for you, be sure to plan ahead and book a reservation on the Park and Ride at the Lake Louise Ski Area so you will be guaranteed to see this stunning vista for yourself, which will include a free lake connector shuttle to visit Lake Louise in the same day.
+Because personal vehicles are no longer allowed on the road to Moraine Lake starting in 2023, be sure to plan ahead and book a reservation on the Park and Ride at the Lake Louise Ski Area so you will be guaranteed to see this stunning vista for yourself, which will include a free lake connector shuttle to visit Lake Louise in the same day.

 The Canadian Rockies are home to breathtaking National Parks, with Banff alone receiving over four million visitors per year.
 With endless opportunities to explore its spectacular scenery, there is no shortage of activities for everyone, young and old.